 Python exhibits the vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.38.

-The slice operator, e.g. “x = y[:]” and the copy methods, e.g. “x = y.copy()”, copy the first level of a list, but leave deeper levels such as sublists, shared.
+The slice operator, e.g. “x = y[:]” and the copy methods, e.g. “x = y.copy()”, copy the first level of a list, but leave deeper levels, such as sublists, shared.
 For producing deep copies, Python provides the deepcopy method.

 The following example illustrates the issues in Python.